 Step Activity Activity details Goal of each step 1 Activities of daily living and relative rest (first 24 to 48 hours) Typical activities at home (e.g. preparing meals, social interactions, light walking) that do not result in more than mild and brief worsening of symptoms Minimize screen time Gradual reintroduction of typical activities.
-After a maximum of 24 to 48 hours after injury, progress to step 2.
+After a maxin num of 24 to 48 hours after injury, progress to step 2.
 2 2A: Light effort aerobic exercise 2B: Moderate effort aerobic exercise Start with light aerobic exercise, such as stationary cycling and walking at a slow to medium pace May begin light resistance training that does not result in more than mild and brief worsening of symptoms Exercise up to approximately 55% of maximum heart rate Take breaks and modify activities as needed Gradually increase tolerance and intensity of aerobic activities, such as stationary cycling and walking at a brisk pace Exercise up to approximately 70% of maximum heart rate Increase heart rate.
-Take breaks and modify activities as needed If the athlete ca tolerate moderate aerobic exercise, progress to st ep 3.
-3 Individual sport-specific activities, without risk of inadvertent head impact Add sport-specific activities Perform activities individually and under supervision from a teacher, parent/caregiver or coach Progress to where the athlete is free of concussion-related symptoms, even when exercising Moderate intensity jogging for 30-60 minutes at sub-symptom threshold intensity Low intensity free skiing, max 60 minutes on snow time No head impact Increase the intensity of aerobic activities and introduce low- risk sportspecific movements Medical clearance If th e athlete has completed return to school (if applicable) and has been medically clear ared, progress to step 4.
-4 Non-contact training drills and activities Progress to exercises with no body contact at high intensity, including more challenging drills and activities (e.g., passing drills, multi-athlete training and practices) May start progressive resistance training Participation in higher intensity running and dryland drills Resume usual intensity of exercise, co-ordination and activity-related cognitive skills.
+Take breaks and modify activities as needed If the athlete ca n tolerate moderate aerobic exercise, progress to st ep 3.
+3 Individual sport-specific activities, without risk of inadvertent head impact Add sport-specific activities Perform activities individually and under supervision from a teacher, parent/caregiver or coach Progress to where the athlete is free of concussion-related symptoms, even when exercising Moderate intensity jogging for 30-60 minutes at sub-symptom threshold intensity Low intensity free skiing, max 60 minutes on snow time No head impact Increase the intensity of aerobic activities and introduce low- risk sport- specific movements If th e athlete has completed return Medical clearance to school (if applicable) and has been medically cleared ared, progress to step 4.

-5 Return to all non- competitive activities, full- contact practice and physical education activities Progress to higher-risk activities including typical training activities, full-contact sport practices and physical education class activities Do not participate in competition Participation in full training without activity restriction Return to activities that have a risk of falling or body contact, restore confidence and assess functional skills by coaching staff in the difference can construct from competitive, mgn risk detivities, progress to step of 6 Return to sport Unrestricted sport and physical activity Return to sport is complete.
+4 If the Non-contact training drills and activities athlete can tolerate usual inter Progress to exercises with no body contact at high intensity, including more challenging drills and activities (e.g., passing drills, multi-athlete training and practices) May start progressive resistance training Participation in higher intensity running and dryland drills Low-contact on hill training (either independent or with coaches) Resume usual intensity of exercise, co- ordination and activity- related cognitive skills.
+5 Return to all non- competitive activities, full- contact practice and physical education activities Progress to higher-risk activities including typical training activities, full-contact sport practices and physical education class activities Do not participate in competition Participation in full training without activity restriction Return to activities that have a risk of falling or body contact, restore confidence and assess functional skills by coaching staff If the athlete can tolerate non-competitive, high-risk activities, progress to step 6.
+6 Return to sport Unrestricted sport and physical activity Return to sport is complete.

-Athletes who have been provided with a Medical Clearance Letter may progress through steps 4, 5 and 6 of the Sport-specific Return-to-Sport Strategy to gradually return to full, unrestricted sport activities.
+Athletes who have been provided with a Medical Clearance Letter may progress through steps 4, 5 and 6 of the Sportspecific Return-to-Sport Strategy to gradually return to full, unrestricted sport activities.
 If the athlete experiences any new concussion-like symptoms during these steps, they should be instructed to stop the activity and return to step 3 to establish the full resolution of symptoms.
 Medical clearance is required again before progressing to step 4.
 This information should be provided to the appropriate people (e.g., coach, trainer, teacher).